IsraelF6/Binary-Search-Tree/README.txt

 Made By: Israel Felhandler

-This project creates a self organizing binary search tree the supports member functions such as Insert, Delete, Search, in-order traversals as well as level-order traversals.
+This project creates a self organizing binary search tree that supports member functions such as:
+Insert, Delete, Search, in-order traversals as well as level-order traversals.